Probabilistic construction of Toda conformal field theories: Background and notations

 As a consequence, up to a global factor, one has

 within the conformal class of the spherical metric $\hat g$.

-However in the above construction we do not take into account the fact that the GFF $X_g$ has zero mean in the metric $g$; to overcome this issue we will introduce so-called\textit{ zero modes} in the interpretation of the squared gradient term as a Gaussian measure.
-To do so we introduce the Lebesgue measure $d\bm c$ on $\mathfrak{h}^*$ by setting for each positive measurable function $F:\mathfrak{h}^*\to\R$
+However in the above construction we do not take into account the fact that the GFF $X^g$ has zero mean in the metric $g$ and, because the kernel of the Laplace operator $\triangle$ over $\mathrm H^{1}(\R^2\to\mathfrak{a},g)$ consists of constant functions, we can actually shift the field $X^g$ by a constant function without affecting Equation~\eqref{eq:GFF_cov1}.
+To overcome this issue we will introduce so-called\textit{ zero modes} in the interpretation of the squared gradient term as a Gaussian measure.
+To do so we introduce the Lebesgue measure $d\bm c$ on $\mathfrak{a}$ by setting for each positive measurable function $F:\mathfrak{a}\to\R$

-where $dc_1,\dots, dc_{r}$ stands for the Lebesgue measure with respect to each variable $c_i$\footnote{The prefactor $\det(A)^{\frac12}$ in the equation comes from the fact that the basis $(\omega_i)_{1 \leq i \leq r}$ is not orthonormal.}.
+where $dc_1,\dots, dc_{r}$ stands for the Lebesgue measure with respect to each variable $c_i$\footnote{The prefactor $\det(A)^{\frac12}$ in the equation comes from the fact that the basis $(\omega_i^\vee)_{1 \leq i \leq r}$ is not orthonormal.}.
 By doing so we are led to the following probabilistic interpretation of the formal (full) Gaussian measure \eqref{GPI}

-for each continuous and bounded functional $F$ on $\mathrm H^{-1}(\R^2\to \mathfrak{h}^*,g)$ and $g$ in the conformal class of the spherical metric.
+for each continuous and bounded functional $F$ on $\mathrm H^{-1}(\R^2\to \mathfrak{a},g)$ and $g$ in the conformal class of the spherical metric.